wp-plugins/basic-google-maps-placemarks/readme.txt

 == Upgrade Notice ==

+= 1.3 =
+BGMP 1.3 loads the map/placemarks faster and contains several bug fixes.

 = 1.2.1 =
-BGMP 1.2.1 fixes a bug related to the marker's info window width and height
+BGMP 1.2.1 fixes a bug related to the marker's info window width and height.

 = 1.2 =
-BGMP 1.2 adds support for WordPress MultiSite and fixes several minor bugs
+BGMP 1.2 adds support for WordPress MultiSite and fixes several minor bugs.

 = 1.1.3 =
 BGMP 1.1.3 contains bug fixes, performance improvements and updates for WordPress 3.2 compatibility.